 project: smart thermostat – nest and hive

 The Google nest thermostat (or its Hive equivalent) are devices which I’d be happy to pay for and recommend.
-I could easily make something that turned on the heating with temperature as it is in essence two smart switches.
-I’m not making one because we rely on staying warm, while the nest (or hive) presents as a premium product where setting a time schedule is almost a pleasure.
+A DIY person could make a thing to turn on the heating with temperature, or use a Sonoff THR316D.
+I’m not making one because we rely on staying warm.
+The nest (or hive) is a premium product and setting its heating schedule is almost a pleasure.
 You can change settings on the web, mobile app or the device itself.
 The system learns and keeps a record of your energy use.
-I’m impressed with the value it adds.
 For example, the phone app knows whether you’re away or driving home and can set the heating for you.
-This feature can be enabled or not although without it you may heat an empty home.
+This feature can be disabled although without it you may heat an empty home.

 the benefits of a nest or smart thermostat:

-• a really nice looking thermostat that’s intuitive to turn on / off the heat
+- a really nice looking thermostat that the family can use to turn on / off the heat

-• schedule can be learned rather than set if you want that
+- schedule can be learned rather than set if you wish

-• schedule to control domestic hot water heating valves if you want this
+- schedule to control hot water heating if you want this

 you can add a smart thermostat to Home Assistant